 Easter Egg hunts!
 My children loved them.
 Our church had a special day before Easter with games and prizes.
 Then, of course, we had to have a second hunt on Easter morning with family and friends.
 BUT what to do with those eggs afterwards?
-In addition, more plastic eggs will be on clearance (at 75-90% off they will be just pennies each).
-(Check this post here to see the Walmart Sale.)
+Plus all the plastic eggs will be on clearance (at 75-90% off they will be just pennies each).
+(Check this post here to see last year’s Walmart Sale as an example.)
 What fun, frugal and useful ways can we UPCYCLE plastic Easter eggs after Easter?

 (1) USE TO HOLD A TINY GIFT:

-Just like an Egg Hunt, Christine loves to fill her eggs with little plastic rings (like THESE from Amazon – pack of 144), stickers, etc., to include in her Operation Christmas Child shoebox gifts as an extra surprise.
+My friend Christine loves to fill her eggs with little plastic rings (like THESE from Amazon – pack of 144), stickers, or small toys (like an Easter Egg hunt), but includes them in her Operation Christmas Child shoebox gifts as a little extra surprise.
 While the boxes are packed with necessities and some toys – a tiny hidden treat is a great addition!

-Suzanne does something similiar, but used small erasers like THESE from Amazon.
+Suzanne does something similiar, but packs small erasers in her plastic eggs, just like THESE from Amazon.

 Since Easter eggs come in different sizes, choose a larger one and fill with thread, safety pins, sewing needles (safely inserted in a piece of felt or cardboard case) measuring tape and buttons.
 These are great to tuck in a suitcase or also include in a shoebox gift or shelter present.
 I found THESE are good quality measuring tapes you can include.

-You could skip the step of adding the spoons and just have Egg SHAKERS.
+Follow the directions above for Maracas.
+However these are much easier to make!
+You simply skip the step of adding the spoons and just have Egg SHAKERS.
 That would be great fun as well!